 Octavia v2 API conformant Load Balancing

 Load balancing is needed for automatic scaling, managing availability and changes.
-Octavia [43] is an open source load balancer for OpenStack, based on HAProxy, and replaces the deprecated (as of OpenStack Queens release) Neutron LbaaS.
+Octavia [43] is an open-source load balancer for OpenStack, based on HAProxy, and replaces the deprecated (as of OpenStack Queens release) Neutron LbaaS.
 The Octavia v2 API is a superset of the deprecated Neutron LbaaS v2 API and has a similar CLI for seamless transition.

-As a default, Octavia utilizes Amphorae Load Balancer.
+As a default, Octavia utilises Amphorae Load Balancer.
 Amphorae consists of a fleet of VMs, containers or bare metal servers and delivers horizontal scaling by managing and spinning these resources on demand.
 The reference implementation of the Amphorae image is an Ubuntu virtual machine running HAProxy.

 Octavia depends upon a number of OpenStack services including Nova for spinning up compute resources on demand and their life cycle management; Neutron for connectivity between the compute resources, project environment and external networks; Keystone for authentication; and Glance for storing of the compute resource images.

-Octavia supports provider drivers which allows third-party load balancing drivers (such as F5, AVI, etc.) to be utilized instead of the default Amphorae load balancer.
+Octavia supports provider drivers which allows third-party load balancing drivers (such as F5, AVI, etc.) to be utilised instead of the default Amphorae load balancer.
 When creating a third-party load balancer, the provider attribute is used to specify the backend to be used to create the load balancer.
 The list providers lists all enabled provider drivers.
 Instead of using the provider parameter, an alternate is to specify the flavor_id in the create call where provider-specific Octavia flavors have been created.

 Neutron Extensions